power4ethan/Brevis-Semita/README.md

 ### Points.py
 - Parses points from a file.
-- Generates a list of points from an argmument.
+- Generates a list of points from an argument.
 - Generates a list of random points.

 ## Current Development Goals
-- Restructure current code to easily configure in main
-- make the current structures more configurable/flexible
-- Create data structures with Numpy
+- Complete pheromone physics.
+- Complete Simulation to Ant communication.
+- Complete Ant behavioral logic.
-- Implement entity behavior with Numpy
+- Implement entity behavior using genetic evolution.
-- Integrate Arrayfire with Numpy
-- Optimize Numpy structures